Red-cheeked cordon-bleu: Description

 Like other members of its genus, the red-cheeked cordon-bleu is a very small finch, measuring only 12.5–13 cm in length.
 It weighs 9.9 g on average, with known extremes in wild populations ranging from 8.9–11 g.
-The adult male has uniformly brown upperparts, pale blue breast, flanks and tail and a yellow belly.
+The adult male has a blue continuous coloration from its face to its breast and flanks, then onto its rump and to the tip of its long, thin, pointed tail.
+The wings are light brown as the bottom of the belly.
 There is a red patch on each cheek, but this can rarely appear orange or even yellow.
 Females are similar but duller, and lack the cheek spot.
 Immature birds are like the female, but with blue restricted to the face and throat.

 Voice

 Its contact call is a thin, high-pitched piping, often repeated, and variously transcribed as siii siii or tsee tsee.
 The song is more complex, consisting of 4–6 high-pitched notes, the last of which is longer, lower and more burry.
 Described as "rhythmic but lazy", it has been transcribed as wit-sit-diddley-diddley-ee-ee.
 Unlike many other passerines, but like all cordon-bleu species, female red-cheeked cordon-bleus sing; they also help to defend a small area around their nest site.
 Their song is less complex than that of the males, and they sing less frequently.
 Female song peaks primarily before egg-laying, and is thought to help with pair bond maintenance or breeding synchronization.